PythWare/Gokonworks/README.md

 For gamers who only download/apply mods, you only need to click Patch EXE button and select the options desired.
 Then place the downloaded mods in the Mods folder.

 The game will read the files in the Mods folder after its been patched by Gokonworks.
+I suggest only keeping modded and needed files in the Mods folder, the game will read from volume.dat for any files missing in Mods folder.

 To disable mods, just delete the mods from the Mods folder.